GuidingCreations/PcfComponentLibrary/FieldReadMeTemplate.md

 ## primaryColor
 ### Type: string;
 ### This property will determine the color theme that the control uses.
-Acceptable values can be found in styling/types/types.d.ts If no value option is passed, it will use the Green theme.
+Acceptable values can be found in styling/types/types.d.ts from the root.
+If no value option is passed, it will use the Green theme.

 <br>